frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 gem 'simple_form'
 ~~~

-- install simple_form
+... and then generate the initializer files needed for SimpleForm.

 ~~~
 rails g simple_form:install --bootstrap
 ~~~

-- right now simpleform does not have its bootstrap generator up to date with Twitter Bootstrap 4.
-So, in order to take advantage of all the new changes in Bootstrap 4, replace the contents of `config/initializers/simple_form_bootstrap.rb` with the following
+Right now SimpleForm does not have its Bootstrap generator up to date with Twitter Bootstrap 4.
+So, in order to take advantage of all the new changes in Bootstrap 4, replace the contents of `config/initializers/simple_form_bootstrap.rb` with the following:

 ~~~ruby
 # config/initializers/simple_form_bootstrap.rb